-- Buildings and structures up to 7% p.a. on a reducing balance basis - Machinery and equipment up to 20% p.a. on a reducing balance basis - Computing devices which is a product of high technologies up to 25% p.a. on a reducing balance basis - [Motor] vehicles up to 25% p.a. on a reducing balance basis

-- Geological exploration costs and development costs preparatory to the extraction of natural resources (including the cost of acquiring the right to explore, develop or exploit natural resources) - up to 25% p.a. on a reducing balance basis - Intangible assets with a life of more than one year - depreciated over the useful life of the asset or, where the useful life cannot be determined, at up to 10% p.a. on a reducing balance basis
+- Buildings and structures up to 7% p.a. on a reducing balance basis - Machinery and equipment up to 20% p.a. on a reducing balance basis - Computing devices which is a product of high technologies up to 25% p.a. on a reducing balance basis - [Motor] vehicles up to 25% p.a. on a reducing balance basis - Geological exploration costs and development costs preparatory to the extraction of natural resources- up to 25% p.a. on a reducing balance basis - Intangible assets with a life of more than one year depreciated over the useful life of the asset or, where the useful life cannot be determined, at up to 10% p.a. on a reducing balance basis